 Click here to see the agenda for the next City Council Meeting

-The Cotati City Council meets on the 2nd and 4th Wednesdays of each month at 7:00 p.m. in the City Council Chamber located at 201 West Sierra Avenue, Cotati.
+The Cotati City Council meets on the 2nd and 4th Tuesdays of each month at 7:00 p.m. in the City Council Chamber located at 201 West Sierra Avenue, Cotati.
+The last Wednesday meeting will be September 25th.
+2013.

 The goal of the City Council is to: